Create REST endpoint plugin

 |

-The command creates a REST endpoint called my-rest-endpoint
+The command creates a REST endpoint only for the workspace specified ("foo").

 folder.